kumahq/kuma/docs/generated/kuma-cp.md

 defaults:
   # If true, it skips creating the default Mesh
   skipMeshCreation: false # ENV: KUMA_DEFAULTS_SKIP_MESH_CREATION
+  # If true, instead of providing inbound clusters with address of dataplane, generates cluster with localhost.
+  # Enabled can cause security threat by exposing application listing on localhost.
+This configuration is going to
+  # be removed in the future.
+  enableLocalhostInboundClusters: false #ENV: KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS

 # Metrics configuration
 metrics:
   dataplane:
+    # Enables collecting metrics from Dataplane
+    enabled: true # ENV: KUMA_METRICS_DATAPLANE_ENABLED
     # How many latest subscriptions will be stored in DataplaneInsight object, if equals 0 then unlimited
     subscriptionLimit: 2 # ENV: KUMA_METRICS_DATAPLANE_SUBSCRIPTION_LIMIT
     # How long data plane proxy can stay Online without active xDS connection
     idleTimeout: 5m # ENV: KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT
   zone:
+    # Enables collecting metrics from Zone
+    enabled: true # ENV: KUMA_METRICS_ZONE_ENABLED
     # How many latest subscriptions will be stored in ZoneInsights object, if equals 0 then unlimited
     subscriptionLimit: 10 # ENV: KUMA_METRICS_ZONE_SUBSCRIPTION_LIMIT
     # How long zone can stay Online without active KDS connection